Ironhack-data-bcn-oct-2023/lectures/how-to/readme-sections.md

 # readme-sections

+These are just suggestions, you can tune it to your liking and the goals of your project.

 - **Introduction**: Introduction of your project.
 You can
 - **Dataset / Data source** - Source of your data.
 What data you are working with and the origin of your data (kaggle, webscraping, etc.)
 - **Workflow/Methodology** - Methodology, steps followed to achieve the project, libraries used, etc.